pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-The js.jsx in React components works the same way as html.erb works for Rails; it’s an extension used to recognize the view files of the framework.
-This component has only one method; render().
+The `js.jsx` in React components works the same way as `html.erb` works for Rails; it’s an extension used to recognize the view files of the framework.
+This component has only one method; `render()`.
 In this case, it’s used to return static html to the page.
-The render() method also triggers render() to all child components of the parent component, eventually printing all the components on the page.
-Each React component can only return one element, so all JSX elements in the return statement need to be in one wrapper div.
+The `render()` method also triggers `render()` to all child components of the parent component, eventually printing all the components on the page.
+Each React component can only return one element, so all jsx elements in the return statement need to be in one wrapper div.

-The <Main /> component has two child components; <Header /> and <Body />.
-Let’s start with the <Header /> first.
+The `<Main />` component has two child components; `<Header />` and `<Body />`.
+Let’s start with the `<Header />` first.

 _app/assets/javascripts/components/_\__header.js.jsx_
 ```javascript